sofyacalvin/ECE3400-Group3/docs/milestones/Milestone3.md

 }
 ```

 Finally, the robot updates its new orientation and returns to line following code.
-A video of the line following code being tested can be found below.
+To test this, we manually wrote what each _next_ square should be.
+A video of the code being tested can be found below.

 [![Reorientation](http://img.youtube.com/vi/crRketHEy54/0.jpg)](https://www.youtube.com/watch?v=crRketHEy54)